busterswt/busterswt.github.io/_posts/2019-05-09-gpu-offloading-openstack.markdown

 	Kernel modules: nvidiafb, nouveau
 ```

-The `Kernel driver in use: vfio-pci` line indicated the proper driver is now in place.
+The `Kernel driver in use: vfio-pci` line indicates the proper driver is now in place.

 # Nova changes

-The OpenStack Compute service needs to be configured in two place in order to recognize and utilize the GPU.
+The OpenStack Compute service needs to be configured in two places in order to recognize and utilize the GPU.

 First, configure a PCI passthrough whitelist on the compute node where the GPU resides.
 Update the `[PCI]` section of the `/etc/nova/nova.conf` file with the following: